21 Drive In

 A unique historical site located approximately a mile and a half from Rocky Falls in eastern Shannon County is the Klepzig Mill built in 1928 by Prussian German immigrant Walter Klepzig to provide milling service to families that lived along the Current River in the early 1900s.
 The rustic old mill sits on native rock at the site of one of several shut-ins on Rocky Creek.
 The small turbine mill is built of rough sawmill lumber with a corrugated iron roof and a native rock and concrete mill race and spillway.
 The mill provided the families in the area opportunity to travel by wagon or truck to have their grain milled and then on to Rocky Falls for an afternoon of picnicking and swimming.
 To get to the mill, go past the Rocky Falls turnoff on Hwy.
 NN about a half mile.
 Turn left (north) on County Road 522 and travel the narrow dirt and gravel road about a mile.
 The mill sits on the right side of the road.
 There is a small parking area just past the mill on the left.

 Powder Mill Recreational Area is located 12 miles west of Ellington on the Current River.
 This area is located just below the Highway 106 Bridge, is adjacent to the Ozark Trail and was the location of the Powder Mill Ferry.
 The ferry was built in the late 1920’s and was the crossing point if traveling between Eminence and Ellington, sometimes carrying as many as 150 cars across a day.
 The ferry stopped operating in 1977 when the 106 bridge was constructed but remnants of the cables are still visible to visitors.
 Powder Mill recreational area is located next to the river and has a nice view of the river.
 Boat launch, gravel beach, camping, grills, lantern hooks and picnic tables are all available.
 Hike the short trail along the river to Blue Spring from this area, take a day hike on the Ozark Trail or plan a float trip from Powder Mill to Log Yard for a full day of lazing in the river.
 Boating, swimming, wading, fishing and gigging are also favorite pastimes here.
-Camping is $12/night, water or electric hookup is not available.
+Small camp fee, water or electric hookup is not available.
 Bathrooms are available.

 Reynolds County Museum